Jaimeloeuf/vue3-bulma-template/README.md

 ## Dependencies
-- TypeScript as the language
+- `TypeScript` as the language
-- vue3
+- `vue3`
-- vue router
+- `vue-router`
-- pinia for state management
+- `pinia` for state management
-- pinia-plugin-persistedstate to persist state across sessions in localStorage
+- `pinia-plugin-persistedstate` to persist state across sessions in localStorage
-- bulma as the main styling dependency
+- `bulma` CSS library as the main styling dependency
-- simpler-fetch as the basic API library
+- `simpler-fetch` as the API library

 ## DevDependencies
-- prettier
+- `prettier`
-- Eslint, this template follows the [Vue.js style guide](https://vuejs.org/style-guide/)
+- `eslint`, this template is configured to follow the [Vue.js style guide](https://vuejs.org/style-guide/)
 - `simple-github-pages-deploy` is ran using [npx](https://www.npmjs.com/package/npx) when deploying to github pages, and so it will only be temporarily installed if using github pages.